This post has been updated. It was originally published on October 27, 2017.

 What should parents do with this information?

 Parents of babies with eczema should consider going to an allergist, who will have experience treating and managing hypersensitive kids.
-Your baby could be tested for peanut allergies before you expose them, just in case they’re likely to have a severe reaction; the exposure could even take place in a doctor’s office for safety.
+Your baby could be tested for allergies before you expose them to potential triggers, just in case they’re likely to have a severe attack; the exposure could even take place in a doctor’s office for safety.
 It’s become pretty common for parents to pick a spot close to an emergency room for their kid’s first taste of peanut butter.